-Guatemala searches for bodies as strengthening Eta eyes Cuba
+Guatemala searches, Eta regains storm status, heads to Cuba

-PURULHA, Guatemala (AP) — Searchers in Guatemala dug through mud and debris looking for an estimated 100 people believed buried by a massive, rain-fueled landslide, as the remnants of Hurricane Eta strengthened early Saturday as the storm churned toward Cuba.
+PURULHA, Guatemala (AP) — Searchers in Guatemala dug through mud and debris looking for an estimated 100 people believed buried by a massive, rain-fueled landslide, as Eta regained tropical storm strength Saturday and churned toward Cuba.

-Eta was forecast to become a tropical storm again on Saturday as it moved over the Caribbean Sea and the U.S. National Hurricane Center issued tropical storm watches for the northwestern Bahamas, southern Florida and the Florida Keys.
-The center of Eta was expected to approach the Cayman Islands Saturday, be near Cuba Saturday night and Sunday, and approach the Florida Keys or south Florida late Sunday.
+The U.S. National Hurricane Center said Eta was located about 280 miles (450 kms) west-southwest of Camaguey, Cuba, Saturday and was moving northeast at 17 mph (28 kph) with winds of 40 mph (65 kph).
+The storm was expected to approach the Cayman Islands, be near Cuba Saturday night and Sunday, and approach the Florida Keys or south Florida late Sunday.

+Tropical storm warnings were issued for southern Florida and the Florida Keys.
+The hurricane center said flash floods could occur in the Cayman Islands, Jamaica, the Bahamas and southern Florida.

 Back in Central America, which Eta reached as a Category 4 hurricane Tuesday before weakening into a tropical depression, authorities from Panama to Mexico were still surveying the damages from flooding and landslides following days of torrential rains.
 The confirmed death toll was in the dozens and expected to rise.